YingjieQiao/networks_lab2_dev/README.md

     tests/test_create.py:29: AssertionError
     ```

-    - the table does not have multiple new rows added, the new row for `Discrete Math` is added only once:
+    - the table does not allow duplicated rows, the new row for `Discrete Math` is added only once:
     ```bash
     postgres=# SELECT * FROM course;
      id |         title          |          description